Start your day with a stop at the Silverado Market and Bakery

 for a coffee and a pastry or muffin baked on the premises or one brought in daily from some of the Valley's most popular bakeries.
 Then visit the nearby Jessel Gallery

 which represents painters and sculptors, including Timothy Dixon, Lisa Lee, and Alan Sanborn.
-If you visit on a Saturday morning, you can join one of Jessel Miller’s acrylic and watercolor classes (from 10:30 a.m. to 1:30 p.m.; $50, supplies included).
+If you visit on a Saturday morning, you can join one of Jessel Miller’s acrylic and watercolor classes (from 10:30 a.m. to 2:00 p.m.; $50, supplies included; the class is also offered on Wednesday evenings, from 5:00 p.m. to sunset).
 Head into town and your next stop, the Art Gallery Napa Valley

 which promotes the works of some 50 local talents, working in a variety of media, from jewelry to oil paintings.

 Another reason to visit the city of Napa on the weekends is to take advantage of the area’s Open Studios program.
 On many weekends (schedules are available on the Art Gallery Napa Valley’s site), artists in the town of Napa—as well as St. Helena and Yountville—open their doors to the public.
 Whether you are a collector or just curious, it’s an opportunity to meet the artists and learn firsthand about their inspiration and works.